 The trucking industry is far from glamorous.
 It can entail long hours away from home and driving under less than ideal conditions.
-However, for experienced truck drivers, the reward is a well-paying vocation that offers steady employment and appealing promotion possibilities.
+However, for experienced truck drivers, this may be a well-paying vocation that can offer steady employment and appealing promotion possibilities.

 "You can make a good living as a truck driver if you are not afraid of the weather, traffic and getting your hands dirty once in a while," said John S. Nelson, transportation manager for W.L.
 French Excavating Corporation.